kaiosilveira/advent-of-code-2023/day-02/README.md

 ### Getting the sum of possible game ids

-The test to guide this implementation uses the data provided in the sample and expects a `get_sum_of_possible_game_ids` to take a list of games and return the sum of the ids of the possible ones:
+The test to guide this step uses the data provided in the sample and expects a `get_sum_of_possible_game_ids` to take a list of games and return the sum of the ids of the possible ones:

 ```ruby
 def test_get_sum_of_possible_game_ids